 To the best of our knowledge, estimations of the hedonic price of climate date back to Hoch and Drake (1974).
 Prominent work was done in the domain by Cragg and Kahn (1997; 1999).
-In many other studies since Henderson (1982), climatic attributes are variables selected to measure among other things the quality of life or to control for spatial heterogeneity (e.g. Blomquist et al. 1988).
-Recently, debate about climate change has led to examination of the effects of climate on welfare at a global scale (Maddison 2003; Rehdanz and Maddison 2005).
-The effect of climate on population migrations also has a long history (Graves 1976; 1980; Graves and Linneman 1979).
+In many other studies since Henderson (1982), climatic attributes are variables selected to measure among other things the quality of life or to control for spatial heterogeneity (e.g. Blomquist et al., 1988).
+Recently, debate about climate change has led to examination of the effects of climate on welfare at a global scale (Maddison, 2003; Rehdanz and Maddison,

+2005).
+The effect of climate on population migrations also has a long history (Graves, 1976; 1980; Graves and Linneman, 1979).
 Cheshire and Magrini (2006) have recently shown the impact of climate on the growth of urban populations in Europe.

-The findings show that January and July temperatures command significant hedonic prices (capitalization in wages is negative for winter and positive for summer), as is generally the case with rainfall, wind speed, and hours of sunshine.
+That research shows that January and July temperatures command significant hedonic prices (capitalization in wages is negative for winter and positive for summer), as is generally the case with rainfall, wind speed, and hours of sunshine.
 In the U.S., a variation of one standard deviation in any one of these attributes accounts for 2% to 3% of wages.
+While capitalization of climatic attributes in wages has often been investigated, their capitalization in real-estate values has been rising recently.

 Little work has been done in Europe.
 In a study of Italy, Maddison and Bigano (2003) conclude that July temperatures and January rainfall have a negative effect on welfare and that the number of days of clear skies has a significant effect in Milan.
-Maddison (2001) shows that mean annual temperatures and rainfall are significant in a housing-price function in the U.K. Rehdanz and Maddison (2008)
+Maddison (2001) shows that mean annual temperatures and rainfall are significant in a housing-price function in the U.K. Rehdanz and Maddison (2008) show that German households prefer warmer winters with less rainfall.